mozman/ezdxf/docs/source/dxfentities/hatch.rst

 variable $MEASUREMENT, one for ISO measurement (m, cm, mm, ...) and one for imperial measurement (in, ft, yd, ...).

-Starting with `ezdxf` v0.15 the default scaling for predefined hatch pattern will be chosen according this measurement setting in the HEADER section, this replicates the behavior of BricsCAD and other CAD applications. `ezdxf` uses the ISO pattern definitions as a base line and scales this pattern down by factor 1/25.6 for imperial measurement usage.
+The default scaling for predefined hatch pattern will be chosen according this measurement setting in the HEADER section, this replicates the behavior of BricsCAD and other CAD applications. `Ezdxf` uses the ISO pattern definitions as a base line and scales this pattern down by factor 1/25.6 for imperial measurement usage.
 The pattern scaling is independent from the drawing units of the document defined by the HEADER variable $INSUNITS.

-Prior to `ezdxf` v0.15 the default scaling was always the ISO measurement scaling, no matter which value $MEASUREMENT had.

 .. seealso::